geseib/awsnetworkshop/README.md

 ├── buildspec.yml                     <-- Build Spec used to build this project in CodeBuild ├── LICENSE.txt                       <-- License file
 ├── README.md                         <-- This instructions file
-├── templates                         <-- Templates for the workshop │   └── cloudformation                <-- Cloudformation templates for the workshop
-│       └── pipeline-template.yaml    <-- Cloudformation templates for CodePipeline
+├── website                           <-- Website configuration and deployment │   └── pipeline-template.yaml        <-- Cloudformation templates for CodePipeline
 ├── code                              <-- Source code for the workshop ├── content                           <-- Website content for the workshop └── deck                              <-- Presentation deck